-Use these instructions to remove, replace, or install covers to access components or perform service.
+Use these instructions to remove, replace, or install covers so that you can access the hardware parts or perform service.

 Removing the front cover from an 33E/8B or 36E/8C system

 Use this procedure to remove the cover to access components or perform service.